Legs. For some, they’re considered the sexiest part of one’s body – that is, unless, they’re a pair of legs suffering from venous ulcers.

 Endovenous laser ablation, otherwise known as EVLA or EVLT, is one of the most effective treatments for large varicose veins.
 With a success rate of 98 -100 percent, endovenous laser ablation involves inserting a very thin laser fiber through the affected vein via a tiny incision that typically leaves no scar and requires no sutures.
 Small pulses of light energy are delivered as the fiber is pulled through the vein, gently heating is and causing it to collapse and seal shut.

-For help choosing the best treatment plan for your venous ulcers and varicose veins, contact a Miami vein specialist at Fox Vein and Laser Experts today!
+For help choosing the best treatment plan for your venous ulcers and varicose veins, contact our Miami vein doctor at Fox Vein and Laser Experts today!